Tarasova-AI/AI-annotation-framework/06_QA_and_review.md

-# Quality Assurance in Annotation: Precision, Agreement, Feedback Loops
+# Quality assurance in annotation: precision, agreement, feedback loops
 *A practical system for validating, refining, and scaling annotation quality*

 ---